TheHyper-Dev/Call-of-Duty-Movement-in-Godot-4/README.md

 * Used engine calls as few as possible, and cached references when I've done as such
 * Used Resources as basically the same way Unity Components work with the GameObjects in order to organize the code, the hierarchy and improve performance, Resources are a whole lot lighter than Nodes so I assume that their inherited scripts would bring similar results.
+* Cached the Input Action names as public static readonly StringName variables in a public static class called "Mappings", just like how Godot itself caches the SignalName variables

 **IMPORTANT**